PyO3/pyo3/guide/src/building-and-distribution.md

 #### Missing features

-Due to limitations in the Python API, there are a few `pyo3` features that do not work when compiling for either `abi3` or `abi3t`.
+Due to limitations in the Python API, there are a few `pyo3` features that do not work when compiling for the stable ABI.
 These are:

 - `#[pyo3(text_signature = "...")]` does not work on classes until Python 3.10 or greater.